 How long does Meth stay in your system?

-Because meth can take effect very quickly, the “high” and pleasure feels can also begin to fade just as quickly.
+Because meth can take effect quickly, the “high” and pleasure feels can also begin to fade just as quickly.
 This causes people to take multiple doses in a “binge and crash” pattern of drug use.
-“Binge and crash” describes a period of time lasting anywhere from 3 to 15 days at the end of a drug binge.
-This occurs when a person can no longer achieve that desired feelings of intense pleasure and euphoria.
-The person will begin to develop symptoms of anxiety and insomnia.
-Afterward, in the crash phase, a person may go through long periods of sleep, intense drug cravings and feelings of depression.
-This is also known as “tweaking.”
+“Binge and crash” describes a period lasting anywhere from 3 to 15 days at the end of a drug binge.

 The effects of meth can last anywhere from 8-24 hours.
 In those who struggle with meth use disorder, it can last up to 4 days in the body with a half-life of about 10 hours.
-This means on average, it can take the body 10 hours to metabolize and eliminate at least half of the meth dose from the bloodstream that was initially ingested.
-In some extreme cases, some drug tests are able to detect meth in the body 3 months after use.
+On average, it takes the body 10 hours to remove half of the meth from the bloodstream.
+For regular users, the question of how long does meth stay in your system becomes more complicated as it may linger for longer periods.

 Colorful graph with meth statistics such as meth ingredients, side effects, long term damage and how long meth can stay in your system.